SHARE A PAIR VICTORY!

 We’re excited to announce we have met our 2017 goals to support our recipients:

-With your help we can support these recipients and continue to serve our mission all year long!
-Your generous past donations have made a difference in peoples lives.
-We’re looking forward to another fun and exciting campaign to help our community.[Read more about Share A Pair 2017]
+Thanks to you, we can support these recipients and continue to serve our mission all year long!
+Your generous donations have made a difference in peoples lives.
+We’re looking forward to another fun and exciting year in 2018.

 Terri Odell, President, Annie’s Locker

 DONATE TO SHARE A PAIR 2017